 The Angeli-Rimini reaction is an organic chemical test used to confirm the presence of aldehydes (formaldehyde etc) Details were first published in Italy in 1896.
+Despite its regular use, and more than a century of investigation, the exact details of the reaction remain unknown.

 The reaction mechanism for this reaction is not clear and several potential pathways exist.